DavidDock/bodyweight-home-fitness/README.md

  This section states the goals for the webisite, hoping to motivate and continue their fitness journey.

  ### Articles and quotes
-Here are three short, easy to digest articles to read, starting with advice for a begginer.
+Here are three short, easy to digest articles to read, starting with advice for a beginner.
+They were chosen because they are consise, motivational and intended for a wide audience.
 These articles are broken up by motivatonal quotes to inspire the user.
 Initially I intended to add background images to the quotes but it did not work stylistically.
 Each article has a link to the source and each quote has  it's source named.
-The layout for this page has a beakpoint of 600px to make it easy viewing for each device using responsive layouts throughout.
+CSS grid was used to change layout at 600px breakpoint to ensure good UX.

+## **Workouts Page**
+The workout page has an introduction to encourage users and 5 exercise examples.
+The exercise examples are refernced with a link to the site that created it.
+Re-assuring messages are placed throughout the workouts to promote the common themes of the website and links to other helpful sites are provided for users to continue thier fitness journey.
+This page is fully responsive and changes css layout using flex at 768px devices.
+Initially I felt 1024px would be the breakpoint instead, but after inital viewing this had to be changed.

+## **Exercise Page**